sml93/gz_ros_plugin/README.md

 Date of update: 06 May 2022
 Edited: Added deg2rad conversion to correct the force applied in x-z plane.
 Fixed command to send linear force for a few instances then set mag to zero.
 TODO:

+Date of update: 11 Feb 2023
+Edited: Replaced Jetforce3D to Force3D.
+This encompasses the external forces plugin that acts on the UAV: jetForce or ceilingEffect forces.
+TODO: Conduct experiments on the ce input velocity.
+The model should increase vi as it approaches the ceiling.